Associated Press: AP collaboration with Nazi Germany

 The AP collaborated with Nazi Germany and gave it access to its photographic archives for its antisemitic Nazi propaganda.
 AP also cooperated with the Nazi regime through censorship.

 In 2017, the German historian Norman Domeier of the University of Vienna brought to wider attention the deal between the AP and the Nazi government related to the interchange of press photos during the period in which the United States was at war with Nazi Germany.
 This relationship involved the Bureau Laux, run by the Waffen-SS photographer Helmut Laux.

 The mechanism for this interchange involved a courier flying to Lisbon and back each day transporting photos from and for Nazi Germany's wartime enemy, the United States, via diplomatic pouch.
 The transactions were initially conducted at the AP bureau under Luiz Lupi in Lisbon, and from 1944, when the exchange via Lisbon took too long, also at the AP bureau in Stockholm under Eddie Shanke.
-Here, as a cover, the Swedish agency, Pressens Bild, was involved as an intermediary.
+Here, as a cover, the Swedish agency Pressens Bild was involved as an intermediary.
 An estimated 40,000 photos were exchanged between the enemies in this way.
 The AP was kicked out of Nazi Germany when the United States entered World War II in December 1941.

 Israeli–Palestinian conflict

 In his book Broken Spring: An American-Israeli Reporter's Close-up View of How Egyptians Lost Their Struggle for Freedom, former AP correspondent, Mark Lavie, who is an American-Israeli Orthodox Jew, claimed that the editorial line of the Cairo bureau was that the conflict was Israel's fault and the Arabs and Palestinians were blameless.
-Israeli journalist Matti Friedman accused the AP of killing a story he wrote about the "war of words", "between Israel and its critics in human rights organizations", in the aftermath of the Israel/Gaza conflict of 2008–09.
+Israeli journalist Matti Friedman accused the AP of killing a story he wrote about the "war of words", "between Israel and its critics in human rights organizations", in the aftermath of the 2008–2009 Gaza war.